SuboptimalEng/slime-sim-webgpu/README.md

 # 🐌 Slime Sim WebGPU

 This repository contains the code for my physarum slime mold simulation.
+I made it to learn more about WebGPU and compute shaders.
 It's essentially a recreation of Sebastian Lague's slime mold project (albiet with fewer features).

-I made it to learn more about the WebGPU API.
+Here's a 5-minute dev log on [YouTube](https://www.youtube.com/watch?v=nBqZOz7AF34) where I go over some of the of high-level techinical details and showcase an extended demo.

 <!--
 Remember to add this:
 Here's a 30-second demo on [Twitter](), [Threads](), and [Reddit]().

-Here's a 5-minute dev log on [YouTube]() where I go over some of the of high-level techinical details and showcase an extended demo.
 -->

 ```